yooungt13/Matrix.js/README.md

 #### 1. Get the latest version

-You can start by cloning the latest version of React Starter Kit (RSK) on your local machine by running:
+You can start by cloning the latest version of Matrix.js on your local machine by running:

 ```shell